 - Spleen pain

 Curcumin research suggests that curcumin has a protective effect against aluminum-induced damage by modulating the extent of oxidative stress.
 It also decreases beta-amyloid plaques associated with Alzheimer’s, delays neuron degradation, chelates metals, decreases microglia formation, and has an overall anti-inflammatory, antioxidant effect.
 Studies have shown that curcumin can help improve memory in Alzheimer’s patients.

 - Vitamin C

 Your body must have certain nutrients available to carry toxins and metals like aluminum out of the body.
 The most important for detoxing are vitamin C, glutathione, and R-lipoic acid.
 Without these nutrients, your detoxification efforts can result in toxins and heavy metals building up in your liver, intestines, and kidneys with no means of exit, causing illness, organ failure and even death.
 These supplements can be taken daily.
 Additionally, we need to supplement the major vitamins and minerals daily to assist in detoxification.
-You can find all safe and Wendy-tested detox supplements you need in the Myers Detox Store.
+You can find safe and Wendy-tested detox supplements you need in the Myers Detox Store.

 If you’re really serious about detoxing all the metals and chemicals you encounter on a daily basis, I recommend CytoDetox.

 CytoDetox supports the body to naturally capture and eliminate toxins throughout the body.
 Unlike other detox products, these drops contain 100% natural binders that hold on to toxins tightly, delivered through a patent pending Liposomal Cellular Transport Technology™.
 The CytoDetox® detoxification formula provides a quick and safe whole-body detoxification support formula, and is unlike any other product available on the market.